Linxius/UrbanScene3D/README.md

 and run `cg_3_zuizhong.exe` to capture images.

 ## Evaluation
-Please download the [complied version](https://github.com/Linxius/UrbanScene3D/releases/download/v0.0.1/Evaluation.zip) for windows:x64 with real scene evaluation data.
+Please download the [compiled version](https://github.com/Linxius/UrbanScene3D/releases/download/v0.0.1/Evaluation.zip) for windows:x64 with real scene evaluation data.

 ```
 path_to_exe p1 path_to_recon p3 path_to_gt
 ```
 p1,p2: "mesh" or "points"

-The contained `.pointcloud` in [Evaluation_data](https://github.com/Linxius/UrbanScene3D/releases/download/v0.0.1/Evaluation_data.zip) is only for evaluation program.
-Delete triangles that are not belong to the buildings and translate the reconstructed model to the corresponding bbox to evaluate it.
+The contained `.pointcloud` in [Evaluation_data](https://github.com/Linxius/UrbanScene3D/releases/download/v0.0.1/Evaluation_data.zip) is only for the evaluation program.
+Delete triangles that don't belong to the buildings and translate the reconstructed model to the corresponding bbox to evaluate it.

 bbox
 ```